ackertyson/dock-ops/README.md

 have different conventions with respect to compose file naming and extending.
 Trust me: it's awesome!

+Another nice feature is the ability to create custom aliases.
+You know those long `docker-compose run` commands that you're always hoping are still in your bash history?
+Now there's a better way: see the CUSTOM ALIASES section below.

 ## Installation

 1. `git clone https://github.com/ackertyson/dock-ops.git`